Guided Fjords of Norway E-Bike Tour

 Arrival Information:

 We recommend that you fly into Bergen and then enjoy a scenic boat ride to Kalvåg.
 This beautiful journey along the coast offers stunning views and brings you close to your destination.
-On weekdays, the boat departs from Bergen in the morning and arrives at Smørhamn pier around midday.
-From Smørhamn, you can continue to Kalvåg via public or private transportation.
-The boat can be booked online here.
+On weekdays, the boat departs from Bergen in the morning and arrives at Smørhamn pier around midday, taking around 4 hours.
+Price of the boat ticket is not included in your tour price.

 Here are some hotel recommendations close to the ferry pier in Bergen for a pre-tour night: Clarion Hotel Admiral, Bergen Bors Hotel, Opus XVI.
 These are all very good 4-star hotels.